 - 1) Evaluate products for use in grizzly bear habitat on public lands in the lower 48 states that have applicable food storage regulations.
-Such regulations may vary, so the public is encouraged to check with the specific public land management unit in which they are interested. - 2) Encourage the use of bear-resistant equipment on private lands where regulations mandating bear-resistant storage might not exist. - 3) Provide information to the public and to agency personnel to facilitate informed decisions when purchasing grizzly bear-resistant products.
+Such regulations may vary, so the public is encouraged to check with the specific public land management unit in which they are interested. - 2) Encourage the use of bear-resistant equipment on private lands where regulations mandating bearresistant storage might not exist. - 3) Provide information to the public and to agency personnel to facilitate informed decisions when purchasing grizzly bear-resistant products.

-This testing program offers a way to evaluate the relative effectiveness of a wide range of products used to secure potential bear attractants and provides critical information about products that minimize easy access to attractants by grizzly bears.
+This testing program offers a way to evaluate the relative effectiveness of a wide range of products used to minimize easy access to attractants by grizzly bears.
 The IGBC testing program helps to identify ineffective products and encourages development of new and improved bear-resistant products and options for deterring grizzly bears.
 Information obtained through product testing ultimately helps provide consistent and professional guidance relative to the effectiveness of bear-resistant products to the public and government agency personnel.

 If a product appears on the list of IGBC-certified bear-resistant products, it means that the commercially available product has met minimum standards relative to the effort that a grizzly bear must expend to access the contents of the product.
-Testing standards used by the IGBC were established through consultation with human-bear conflict experts and grizzly bear biologists throughout North America and the testing protocol was subjected to a thorough peer-review process.
-The IGBC only uses grizzly bears to test products.
-Wildlife professionals do not know if there are differences in the way grizzly bears and other bear species access bear-resistant products.
+Testing standards used by the IGBC were established through consultation with human-bear conflict experts and grizzly bear biologists throughout North America, and the testing protocol was subjected to a thorough peer-review process.

-Designation of a product as bear-resistant by the IGBC does not assert that these products are "bear-proof" or that the containers will never be accessed by bears.
+Designation of a product as bear-resistant by the IGBC does not assert that these products are "bearproof" or will never be accessed by bears.
 IGBC-certification also does not guarantee that small amounts of the contents of the containers won't be able to leak or spill out.
 In conjunction with properly utilizing certified bear-resistant products, the IGBC strongly encourages people living or recreating in grizzly bear habitat to take personal responsibility for maintaining a high level of diligence in their sanitation and attractant storage to further minimize the chance of a human-bear conflict.